 - What activities a particular student has accessed (to monitor progress)

-- Which students were in any part of the course on a particular day
+- Which students were in any part of the course on a particular day and time

 - Choose the type of report you want to look at (see below for details on the report types).